The stability of Pd/TS-1 and Pd/silicalite-1 for catalytic oxidation of methane – understanding the role of titanium†

-The stability of Pd/TS-1 and Pd/Silicalite-1 catalysts was assessed for catalytic combustion of fugitive methane emissions at low concentrations, aiming to understand the role titanium plays for the stability of the catalyst.
-The long-term stability of both catalysts is attributed to both hydrophobicity and low acidity of the aluminium-free zeolites.
-The structure and bonding of Pd deposited on the TS- 1 catalyst was fully evaluated using a number of techniques including EXAFS, XPS and TEM.
-Pd/Silicalite-1, in contrast to Pd supported on TS-1, displayed a gradual deactivation over 30 h of time-on-stream.
+The stability of Pd/TS-1 and Pd/silicalite-1 catalysts was assessed at 400 °C and an approximate relative humidity (RH) of 80% for catalytic combustion of fugitive methane emissions at low concentrations, aiming to understand the role of titanium in the stability of the catalysts.
+The long-term stability of both catalysts is attributed to both hydrophobicity and low acidity of aluminium-free zeolites.
+The structure and bonding of Pd deposited on the TS-1 catalyst were fully evaluated using a number of techniques including EXAFS, XPS and TEM.
+Pd/silicalite-1, in contrast to Pd supported on TS-1, displayed a gradual deactivation over 30 h time-on-stream.
 This deactivation occurred coincident with the agglomeration of palladium atoms on the surface of this catalyst as well as carbon deposition, whereas this phenomenon was not observed for the Pd/TS-1 material.
 It is concluded that the hydrophobicity and low acidity is the reason for the high stability and activity of Pd supported on TS-1.
-In contrast, the dispersion of palladium in Pd/Silicalite-1 (and indeed Pd on alumina) decreased remarkably and carbon deposits were formed on the catalyst, contributing to the deactivation We showed by both, Ti K and Pd K EXAFS analysis an anchoring role of TI for Pd and confirmed the location of the Pd active in the combustion.
-It is suggested that the Ti in T positions of the TS-1 framework form the sites for palladium particles at an average distance of 2.5 Å and inhibits the sintering of palladium particles.
+In contrast, the dispersion of palladium in Pd/silicalite-1 (and indeed Pd on alumina) decreased remarkably and carbon deposits were formed on the catalyst, contributing to the deactivation.
+We showed by both, Ti K and Pd K EXAFS analysis an anchoring role of Ti for Pd and confirmed the location of the Pd active in the combustion.
+It is suggested that the Ti in the T positions of the TS-1 framework forms the sites for palladium particles at an average distance of 2.5 Å and inhibits the sintering of palladium particles.
 In contrast to acidic supports, we did not observe deactivation by deposition of carbon containing species.
 Hence, the notable stability of Pd/TS-1 over 1900 h of reaction results in Pd/TS-1 being the most promising catalyst for methane combustion in industrial applications.